-Term Definition Definition Peat than half of the upper 80cm or 100cm of the soil Histosols (organic soils) are soils with cumulative organic layer(s) comprising more than half of the upper 80cm or 100cm of the soil surface containing 35% or more of organic matter (35% or more Loss on Ignition) or 18% or more organic carbon (FAO 1998, 2006/7; USDA 2014; IUSS 1930).
-RSPO Announcement, August 2018 (RSPO Peatlands Working Group 2 (PLWG-2) has adopted the common definition of 'Histosol' (organic soil) effective November 2018) regions without its own specific definition.
-In othe The definition of 'Histosol' (FAO 1998, 2006/7; USDA 2014) above will be used for regions without its own specific definition.
+Term Definition Definition Peat Histosols (organic soils) are soils with cumulative organic layer(s) comprising more than half of the upper 80cm or 100cm of the soil surface containing 35% or more of organic matter (35% or more Loss on Ignition) or 18% or more organic carbon (FAO 1998, 2006/7; USDA 2014; IUSS 1930).
+RSPO Announcement, August 2018 (RSPO Peatlands Working Group 2 (PLWG-2) has adopted the common definition of 'Histosol' The definition of 'Histosol' (FAO 1998, 2006/7; USDA 2014) above will be used for regions without its own specific definition.
 In other regions, Histosols have been further sub-classified into different sub types.
 In Malaysia, Histosols are subdivided into muck and peat soil.
-In Malaysia, peat soils are defined as soils with an the top 100 cm of soil containing more than 65% of Loss on Ignition) or 35% or more organic carbon (I Paramanathan 2016, drawing on IUSS 1930), of organic matter (m ore than 65% Peat Organic matter content (Loss on ignition) > 65% Depth > 50cm Primarily for bog or dome type peat with limited r nineral inputs Pesticide Substances or a mixture of substances intended for preventing, destroying, repelling P&C 2013 or mitigating any pest.
+In Malaysia, peat soils are defined as soils with an the top 100 cm of soil containing more than 65% Loss on Ignition) or 35% or more organic carbon (Paramanathan 2016, drawing on IUSS 1930), of organic matter (mo ore than 65% Peat Organic matter content (Loss on ignition) > 65% Depth > 50cm Primarily for bog or dome type peat with limited r nineral inputs Pesticide Substances or a mixture of substances intended for preventing, destroying, repelling P&C 2013 or mitigating any pest.
 Pesticides are categorised into four main substituent chemicals: herbicides; fungicides; insecticides and bactericides.
+P&C 2013